chaunm/node-actors-prototype/actors/actor-system.md

 + Each mailbox has its own URIs
 + URIs can be organized into APIs.
 For example `<uid>/request/add_device`

+#### 1.2.1 Owned mailboxes
+Mailbox ownership can be defined as: if an actor is defined a uid 'A', then any mailbox `A/#` will be considered to be owned by the actor.

-An actor can operate only on 3 kind of mailboxes which are:
+An actor owns 3 kind of mailboxes which are:

 **Request mailboxes:**
 + URIs: `<uid>/request/#`